rishithaminol/devops-test/README.md

 # Nginx ingress installation

-Nginx ingress package is installed as a separate package.
-Because it's not advisable to integrate the ingress installation with this CI/CD mechanism.
-With this, following Helm values `nginx-installation.yaml` file, the ingress will listen on each node's port 80/tcp and 443/tcp.
+Nginx ingress package is installed separately since it's not advisable to integrate the ingress installation with this CI/CD mechanism.
+With Helm values `docs/nginx-installation.yaml` file, the ingress will listen on each node's port 80/tcp and 443/tcp.
 And each node is exposed to the internet via a load balancer.

-No Network level forwarding load balancer to the nodes.
+Load balancer type is normal http based protocol.
+Communication from load balancer -> nodes happens with http protocol.

 ## Ingress installation procedure.